pelagios/recogito2-places-geonames/README.md

 ### Attribution & License

 GeoNames dump files are licensed CC-BY 3.0.

-Wikidata-GeoNames concordances were extracted from Wikidata by [Michael Stoner](https://github.com/michaelstoner) as part of the [PastPlace](http://www.pastplace.org/) Global Historical Gazetteer project.
+Concordances between GeoNames and Wikidata were extracted from Wikidata by [Michael Stoner](https://github.com/michaelstoner) as part of the [PastPlace](http://www.pastplace.org/) Global Historical Gazetteer project.